 - You are not eligible for this scheme if you currently hold or are working towards a qualification at the same or higher level in a related subject or have already studied content from the qualification for this scheme

 - If you hold a Level 2 industry recognised NDT certificate (or above), you will not be eligible to apply

 We’re looking for people who are:

 - Creative and innovative

-London Underground plays an essential role in our city’s development.
-Our network covers 253 miles, serving 275 stations and carriers more than five million passengers per day.
+Transport for London (TfL) plays an essential role in our city’s development.
+Our Underground network covers 253 miles, serving 275 stations and carries more than five million passengers per day.

-The role of a London Underground engineering apprentice is critical to ensuring the ongoing performance and safety of our tube network.
-The technological advancements we are seeing in our trains and operating infrastructure mean that we need to adapt the way we maintain our assets to keep them operating at peak performance.
+The role of a TfL engineering apprentice is critical to ensuring the ongoing performance and safety of our tube network.
+The technological advancements we are seeing in our signalling and operating infrastructure mean that we need to adapt the way we maintain our assets to keep them operating at peak performance.
 You’ll be at the forefront of these developments whilst also keeping a watchful eye on our legacy assets across the network.